gnribeiro/wp_gnr/README.md

 ```
 ### HELPER

-This class have, like is name says, some helpers:
+This class have, like her name says, some helpers:

 - current_uri()
 ```sh